LeandroQuisbert/Arnes/README.md

 12.10.
 Export to additional formats (PDF, SVG image, BOM).
 12.11.
 Integration with CAD tools (KiCad, Altium) for netlist import.
 12.12.
 Real-time multi-user synchronization (collaboration).
-12.13. **Full catalog editing from UI (V2.5):** In V2.5, catalogs remain read-only in the interface.
-Future versions will implement full CRUD UI for catalog entries with reference protection.
+12.13. **Full catalog editing from the UI (V2.2):** In V2.2/V2.3/V2.4, catalogs are read-only in the interface.
+Editing is done directly in the JSON file.
+In a future version, a complete UI will be implemented to add, edit, and delete catalog entries (people, sections, connectorModels, wireTypes, nets, colorPalette) with reference validation and protection against deletion of elements in use.
+This includes the possibility of adding or removing `signalType` values and customizing the color palette.
 12.14. **Migration to IndexedDB (V2.2):** Autosave and preferences are saved in `localStorage`, which has a limit of ~5-10 MB.
 For very large projects, it is suggested to migrate to `IndexedDB` (limit ~50 MB+) in a future version.
 12.15. **File migration tool (V2.2):** Currently, files from previous versions (V1.9.1, V2.0, V2.1, V2.2, V2.3) are rejected upon import.
 In a future version, an automatic migration tool could be implemented to convert old files to the current format.
-12.16. **Multi-file optimization:** Current module split (app/data/render/interaction) may be refined based on bundle size analysis and loading performance metrics.

 > **Note:** The old point 12.9 of V1.9.1 (Event/logging system) was promoted to active implementation in section 10.13 of V2.0.